 By

-LST-667 66k LST-667 beached at Morotai, Halmahera Islands, Netherlands East Indies, 18 September 1944 while unloading tractors and bulldozers of the Royal Australian Air Force No. 14 Airfield Construction Squadron.
+LST-667 66k USS LST-667 beached at Morotai, Halmahera Islands, Netherlands East Indies, 18 September 1944 while unloading tractors and bulldozers of the Royal Australian Air Force No. 14 Airfield Construction Squadron.

 Australian War Memorial photo # 061656